chartjs/Chart.js/docs/02-Scales.md

 ### Radial Linear Scale

-The radial linear scale is used specifically for the radar and polar are chart types.
+The radial linear scale is used specifically for the radar and polar area chart types.
 It overlays the chart area, rather than being positioned on one of the edges.

 #### Configuration Options